dvcoffey/Dreadhunter-Website/README.md

 ![Homepage](/assets/images/wireframes/homepage.png)
 Potential fans are greeted with the homepage image and band logo to confirm they are in the right place.

-Now that I am on the website I would like to see some of the band's material
+-Now that I am on the website I would like to see some of the band's material
 ![Mediapage](/assets/images/wireframes/mediapage.png)

 A media page will allow access to music/music videos from the band.
 They can listen to the material and gain a feel for the bands presenece.

-- As an existiing fan, I want to find out when the next concert is.
+- As an existiting fan, I want to find out when the next concert is.
 ![Tour](/assets/images/wireframes/tourpage.png)

 I will go to the website and check for upcoming tour dates near me.

--As an existing fan might also want further ways to interact with the band and the fanbase.
+- As an existing fan might also want further ways to interact with the band and the fanbase.
 ![Fanclubpage](/assets/images/wireframes/fanclubpage.png)

 The fanclub page provides acces to the fanclub.

+- All users should also expect to find links to each social media platform the band is active on.
+This wil be available in the footer section of the site

 ## Features